gabrielrih/mongodb-data-model/design-patterns/outlier-pattern/README.md

     - This is very common when handling popular itens in a eCommerce for example, which can have millions of comments.

 ## Example
-Let's suppose we want to treat has outlier every book document which reachs the number of 1.000 comments
+Let's suppose we want to treat as outlier every book document which reachs the number of 1.000 comments
 ```json
 {
   "rating": 1,